stevespringett/nist-data-mirror/README.md

 NIST Data Mirror
 ================

-A simple Java command-line utility to mirror the NVD (CPE/CVE XML and JSON) data from NIST.
+A simple Java command-line utility to mirror the NVD (CPE/CVE JSON) data from NIST.

 The intended purpose of nist-data-mirror is to be able to replicate the NIST vulnerabiity data inside a company firewall so that local (faster) access to NIST data can be achieved.